juanda99/imageoptimizer/README.md

 ## Todo
 - Resize images (using mogrify)
-- Use some other optimization tool for better performance/compression
+- Use some other optimization tools for better performance/compression